 Could a stealth juror derail Trump’s trial?

-Mr Duffy tells The Independent that it’s clear that the attorneys in Mr Trump’s trial have done their “due diligence” on the jurors.
+Mr Duffy tells The Independent that it’s clear that the attorneys in Mr Trump’s trial did their “due diligence” on the jurors.

 “You see both sides directly ask jurors questions about their social media content.
 That’s unusual, to directly confront jurors with that, but it’s just a product of Donald Trump being such a ubiquitous presence in the public eye,” he adds.